-The Headteacher and the Local Authority also receive a draft of the Summary of Inspection Findings (SIF), including for nursery where applicable, and are invited to check for accuracy and return within one working week of its receipt.
+The Headteacher and the Local Authority also receive a draft of the Summary of Inspection Findings (SIF), and are invited to check for accuracy and return within one working week of its receipt.

 Within ten working weeks, the letter for parents and carers, and the SIF, including inspection gradings, are then published on the Education Scotland website.